jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 ## Ho4kmmm4k-S
 This mod is for Halo Online Eldewrito 0.7.1 with all H3 campaign maps ported.-with 4k menu textures & mod scaling enabled

+after you have a any Ho4kmmm.pak created you may want to procede to customize your mod futher buy installing new main menu mods from
+4k_difficulty_style
+4k_fronts
+4k_lobby_style
+4k_lobby_titles
+4k_menu_skins (still under construction)

+keep in mind you may only install one version per catagory for the main menu. if you need more help or have any questions please shoot me a message.